-This document provides a history and description of the Yak-30, the MiG-AT, the Yak-130 / M-346 -- and as a footnote, the Polish PZL "Iskra" and "Iryda" trainers.
+This document provides a history and description of the Yak-30, the MiG-AT, the Yak-130 / M-346 -- and as footnotes, the Russian "SR-10" intermediate trainer, as well as the Polish PZL "Iskra" and "Iryda" trainers.

 * In 1959, Soviet state authorities issued a requirement for a tandem-seat jet trainer.
 After examination of proposals, prototype development was authorized for three finalists: the Polish PZL TS-11 Iskra, the Czech Aero Vodochody L-29 Delfin, and the Yakovlev "Yak-30".